cosmos/ibc/spec/ics-027-interchain-account/README.md

 modified: 2019-12-02
 ---

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the account management system over an IBC channel between separate chains.

 ### Motivation

 On Ethereum, there are two types of accounts: externally owned accounts, controlled by private keys, and contract accounts, controlled by their contract code [[ref](https://github.com/ethereum/wiki/wiki/White-Paper)].
 Similar to Ethereum's CA (contract accounts), interchain accounts are managed by another chain while retaining all the capabilities of a normal account (i.e. stake, send, vote, etc).
 While an Ethereum CA's contract logic is performed within Ethereum's EVM, interchain accounts are managed by another chain via IBC in a way such that the owner of the account retains full control over how it behaves.

 ### Definitions

-The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](https://github.com/cosmos/ics/tree/master/spec/ics-025-handler-interface) and [ICS 26](https://github.com/cosmos/ics/tree/master/spec/ics-026-routing-module), respectively.
+The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](../ics-025-handler-interface) and [ICS 26](../ics-026-routing-module), respectively.

 ### Desired Properties

 - Permissionless
-- Fault containment: Interchain account must follow rules of its host chain, even in times of Byzantine behavior by the counterparty chain (the chain that manages the account)
+- Fault containment: Interchain account must follow rules of its host chain, even in times of Byzantine behaviour by the counterparty chain (the chain that manages the account)
 - The chain that controls the account must process the results asynchronously and according to the chain's logic.
 The result should be 0x0 if the transaction was successful and an error code other than 0x0 if the transaction failed.
 - Sending and receiving transactions will be processed in an ordered channel where packets are delivered exactly in the order which they were sent.

 ## Technical Specification

 The implementation of interchain account is non-symmetric.
 This means that each chain can have a different way to generate an interchain account and deserialise the transaction bytes and a different set of transactions that they can execute.
 For example, chains that use the Cosmos SDK will deserialise tx bytes using Amino, but if the counterparty chain is a smart contract on Ethereum, it may deserialise tx bytes by an ABI that is a minimal serialisation algorithm for the smart contract.
 The interchain account specification defines the general way to register an interchain account and transfer tx bytes.
 The counterparty chain is responsible for deserialising and executing the tx bytes, and the sending chain should know how counterparty chain will handle the tx bytes in advance.